tpage99/trpage-dev-portfolio/posts/what-is-a-shopify-partner.md

 ### Shopify Partners versus Shopify Experts

 Shopify Partners should not be confused with Shopify Experts.
-This is a separate classification that's reserved for folks that have applied and been accepted to Shopify's Expert Marketplace, where folks can hire directly on Shopify's site and pay through that system.
-The benefits of this are that these Experts have been vetted by Shopify.
-The potential downside is that they are able to charge significantly more for their expertise.
-This can be out-of-reach for many store owners.
+This is a separate classification that's reserved for folks that have applied and been accepted to Shopify's Expert Marketplace, where folks can hire directly on Shopify's site and pay through your Shopify dashboard.
+The benefits of this are that these Experts have been vetted by Shopify and ease-of-use when it comes to payments.
+The potential downside is that they can to charge more for their expertise.